mezhanglei/react-easy-formrender/README.md

 - Nested nodes:
   There is no form field component, and the `type` and `props` fields describe which component the node is.
 - Control nodes:
-  Carries form field components by default, providing some functionality of the form field, only the node at the bottom of the nest is a control node and inherited from the `Form.Item` or the `Form.List` component in [react-easy-formcore](https://github.com/mezhanglei/react-easy-formcore).
+  The default carry form field component provides some functions of form field, nodes without `properties` property are control nodes, the default form field properties are inherited from the `Form.Item` or the `Form.List` component in [react-easy-formcore](https://github.com/mezhanglei/react-easy-formcore).
 ```javascript
 // `name3` is Nested nodes，but not set component，`first` and `second` is Control nodes with form fields component。
 const [properties, setProperties] = useState({